Getting Away With Murder

 If you’re a Christian trying to defend a meaningful difference between killing and murder as it affects your place in eternity, you’re now fucked.
 And so begins your petulant kicking and screaming and ineffectual attempts to draw a distinction.
 Fuck you, there is none.
 As far as the bible is concerned, both are committing murder.
 They are sinning against god.
 They’re breaking a commandment.

 Now before you accused me of justifying both, I don’t.
 In my bible-less world, “A” is justified (i.e. unfortunate necessary killing as a byproduct of living in an imperfect world) and “B” isn’t (i.e. unfortunate unnecessary killing as a byproduct of living in an imperfect world).
 But you and I are not operating from the same worldview.
-You’re a hypocritical Christian, Jew, or Muslim – and I’m a moral relativist.
+You’re a hypocritical Christian, Jew, Muslim, or whateverthefuck you want to call yourself – and I’m a moral relativist.
 Does this make me better than you?
 No. But it does make me more honest.
 You’re a duplicitous coward who’s scrambling to reconcile his idiotic beliefs.

 Cowards in a Bunker